kamdem-arielle/aws-cognito-s3-multitenant-access-app/documentation/aws-setup-process.md

 ]
 ```

-This concludes the AWS setup required for enabling fine-grained S3 access using Cognito-authenticated Angular web clients.
+This concludes the AWS setup required for enabling fine-grained S3 access using Cognito-authenticated Angular web clients.Will add a small section which may be great to handle scaling